Watch the Feb. 24th panel discussion:

-Women account for 51.5% of the population in Massachusetts, but are severely underrepresented in leadership positions.
-The Women’s Power Gap is the % of women in leadership subtracted from the % of men.
+Women account for 51.5% of the U.S. population, but are severely underrepresented in leadership positions.
+We define the Women’s Power Gap as the percentage of women in leadership subtracted from the percentage of men.
 The WPG is highlighted in three industries below.
-In 2020, these gaps are NOT acceptable.
+In 2021, these gaps are NOT acceptable.
 Join the effort for Gender Parity Now.

 The Women’s Power Gap (WPG) Initiative was created by the Eos Foundation in 2018 to dramatically increase the number of women from diverse backgrounds among CEO and C-suite leaders nationally.
 We conduct and commission actionable research on prominent sectors of the economy, and measure the extent of the power and wage gaps at the company or institutional level to highlight those making fast progress, and those falling behind.
 Each report is accompanied by a public dialogue and community conversation highlighting the issue and offering practices and policies to increase representation and inclusion.
 Past reports include The Women’s Power Gap in Massachusetts Higher Education: Study and Rankings and The Women’s Power Gap in Corporate Massachusetts.

 In 2021, the WPG is taking our work national.
 The Power Gap Among Top Earners in America’s Elite Universities, to be released in February 2021, is the first of two reports in partnership with the American Association of University Women (AAUW) examining compensation and top leadership among the country’s 130 major research universities (R1’s as defined by the Carnegie Classification).
 A follow-up report and ranking of women’s leadership and representation of women of color will be released in the fall of 2021.